parvanehnikpour/uniprot-to-gene-symbol-using-biomaRt/README.md

 - hgnc_symbol → converted gene symbols

-So, with these simple steps, we can convert our protein Uniprot IDs to HGNC gene symbols.
+So, with these simple steps, we can convert UniProt protein IDs into HGNC gene symbols.

+For convenience, I have provided an example dataset in Excel (your_file.xlsx) along with ready-to-use R code to perform the conversion.
+You can download this file and run the code directly.

+I have also included the expected output file (converted_output.csv) so you can compare your results.